mattiasholm/drinks/recipes/CinnamonBun.md

 - Add Fireball
 - Add Licor 43
 - Add milk
--
 - Add cardamom
+- Dry shake for 10 seconds
-- Add ice and dry shake for 10 seconds, then shake for another 10 seconds
+- Add ice and shake for another 10 seconds
 - Garnish with cinnamon

 ## Served in: